sagibarshai/Auth-system-advanced/README.md

 ---

-**Database:**
+# Database:

-Uses PostgreSQL for user and verification data (two tables: users and emailVerification)
+Uses PostgreSQL for user and verification data (two tables: Users and Email_Verifications)

 Secure connection and data management

 ---

-**Dockerization:**
+# Dockerization:

 Dockerfile and docker-compose.yml included for easy deployment

-Facilitates local development and containerized environments

 ---